Kate Nugent, Executive Director

 Sarah is a staff attorney and Chittenden County public defender whose work intersects often with impacts from substance use disorders.
 Sarah is excited to help create a healthier community that provides healthier opportunities for youth and a future in which there are fewer substance use disorders.
 In her spare time, Sarah likes to hike, paddleboard, snowshoe, and bake.
 Sarah has also worked with a key group of stakeholders to form a small nonprofit that supports the mission of Vermont treatment courts.

 Netalya Hill is a first-year student at Winooski School District.
 Netalya has participated in Winooski Partnership for Prevention programs and leadership opportunities since she was in fifth grade.
 Netalya has been interviewed in media stories about substance use and impacts on youth, as well as provided the voice for a Chittenden County student-led public service announcement that played in Essex Theaters for many months in the 2021 summer, as well as received over 40,000 views on YouTube at last count.

 Lukas Zweres, Youth Board Member

-Lukas is a sophomore at the Winooski School District.
+Lukas is a senior in high school and resident of Winoosk.
 Lukas joined the Board of Trustees in the fall of 2018, and has been participating and advocating on behalf of prevention efforts in Winooski since he was in middle school.
-Lukas has attended numerous city council meetings and important events and spoken on behalf of this work ans his passion for it.
-Lukas attended the national Youth to Youth conference in Rhode Isand in July of 2018 and Dover Youth to Youth in New Hampshire in July of 2019.
+Lukas has attended numerous city council meetings and important events and spoken on behalf of this work and his passion for it.
+Lukas attended the national Youth to Youth conference in Rhode Island in July of 2018 and Dover Youth to Youth in New Hampshire in July of 2019.

 Interested in becoming a board member?
 Please contact Kate Nugent, Executive Director at firstname.lastname@example.org for more information.
 We are always looking for strong ambassadors to assist the organization in achieving our mission and strengthening capacity.